IndrajeetPatil/PDSwR/README.md

-Reading *Practical Data Science with R* and converting the code to tidyverse.
+Reading *Practical Data Science with R* book by Nina Zumel and John Mount and converting the code to tidyverse.